curl/everything-curl/usingcurl/connections/happy.md

 ## Tweak

-The two hundred milliseconds delay is sometimes making your connections slower than you want to.
-For example if the host is just silently swallowing the TCP packets over IPv6 making the timeout always expire.
-Or vice versa, maybe you feel you need to allow it a slightly longer time.
+The two hundred milliseconds may delay your connects longer than you might want.
+For example when TCP packets over IPv6 are never getting any response on a certain network path or server.

+Or vice versa, you may need to communicate to a server with high latency, in which case the default timeout would strike too early.

 For moments and scenarios like that, curl provides the `--happy-eyeballs-timeout-ms` command line option.
 It changes the default two